Blog

 6. OpenShift (Red Hat)

-Red Hat OpenShift is an enterprise Kubernetes platform.
-It offers automated installation, upgrades, and lifecycle management throughout the container stack—the operating system, Kubernetes, and cluster services.
+Red Hat OpenShift is a strict, enterprise-grade Kubernetes platform.
+It enforces an opinionated architecture across the operating system, Kubernetes layer, and cluster services.

 OpenShift (Red Hat)

-• Enhanced developer tools, advanced cluster management capabilities, and expanded hybrid cloud support.
+• Pros: Comprehensive platform offering advanced cluster management and hybrid cloud support.

 C. Container as a Service (CaaS)